cyclus/cyclus/README.rst

 Acquiring a Fork of the Cyclus Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A fork is *your* copy of Cyclus.
-Github offers an excelent `tutorial <http://help.github.com/fork-a-repo/>`_ on how to set one up.
+Github offers an excellent `tutorial <http://help.github.com/fork-a-repo/>`_ on how to set one up.
 The rest of this example assumes you have set up the "upstream" repository as cyclus/core.
 Note that git refers to your fork as "origin".